kztk-m/EILC/src/notes.md

 We must include the information of `A` to `C`, e.g., as `C = C₁ × C₂ × A`, in order to call the delta translator associated with the let body.
 But in many cases, we do not need to do so.
 FOr example, among the sequence combinators, only `map` requires the `Γ` part.
 A related observation is that `map`'s delta translator uses the `\Gamma` used in the forward computation, in addition to the `\Gamma` part used in the computation of delta translators.

+**Aug 30, 2021** Implemented the idea above in `./Data/IFqTEU.hs` ("IF", "q", "T", "E" and "U" stand for "incrementalized functions", "quoted", "terms", "environments", and "uses", respectively).
+We have not tested the 'map' API.
+Code generation takes at least quadratic time due to handling of free variables.